saltyorg/docs/docs/saltbox/install/install.md

 Note that generally speaking these five options are mutually exclusive.

 === "Cloudbox User"
+    This option is aimed at you if you are migrating your cloudbox setup.

     You already have the required setup complete.
 You should use your existing Google setup at least to start with.

     Generally, migrating from Cloudbox to Saltbox involves restoring a Cloudbox backup.
 If you do not have a Cloudbox backup, but *do* have data on Google Drive from Cloudbox, go to the "Media on Google Drive" tab to the right.